macleod-ee/FirefoxSidebar/readme.md

 To use FirefoxSidebar you will need to clone this repo into your Firefox profile as the `chrome` folder and then follow the Sideberry section below.
 Both are outlined below in how to do so.

 1. Activate experimental sidebar
-    1. Navigate to the Firefox Labs section in [Settings](about:preferences#experimental) `(about:preferences#experimental)`
-    2. Activate "Sidebar"
-    3. Activate "Vertical Tabs"
+    1. Right click on any open space on the tab bar
+    2. Select "Turn on vertical tabs"

 2. Update userChrome.css
     1. Navigate to [about:profiles](about:profiles) `(about:profiles)`in your address bar